Haakooto/Set/README.md

 # Set

 Digitalized version of the card game Set from 1974.
-Using interactive, clickable Matplotlib window for cards, and terminal for status updates/ leaderboard.
-Play online against friends!
-Current version only works when players are on same network.
+Using interactive, clickable Matplotlib axes for cards, and terminal for status updates/ leaderboard.
+Play online against friends anywhere in the world!

 # Current features
 - Set (No endgame mode)